com-480-data-visualization/com-480-project-le-kfc/README.md

 opponents between 1872 and 2017.
 The only possible variable, in addition to the choice of the team to be visualized, is the choice of the competition on which we want to display the statistics.
 However, these are the only criteria that this site provides, and there is no option to directly compare two countries, to get statistics on the number of matches a city/country hosted, or statistics on team playing at home or away.
-This visualization can then be greatly extended, and updated with more recent results, since that the dataset is in accordance with today's trends.
+This visualization can then be greatly extended, and updated with more recent results, since the dataset has been kept up to date.

-The originality of our approach comes from the fact that the visualization will allow the user to move through the whole football historical period, thanks to a slider, and easily discover many useful and interesting historical statistics that are often complicated to spot at a single place on the web in the football data visualization context.
+The originality of our approach comes from the fact that the visualization will allow the user to move through the whole football historical period, thanks to a slider, discovering many useful and interesting historical statistics that can rarely be found in one place.
-In addition, using a map will make our visualization much more interactive, user-friendly, easily understandable, and very advanced.
-We then decided to combine temporal visualization and interactive statistical display in order to provide clear and complete statistics for football addicts and data analysts.
+In addition, using a map will make our visualization much more interactive and user-friendly than other sources.

 In terms of source of inspiration, the following vizualisations played a major role in taking our final decision :
 - [Histography - Matan Stauber](https://histography.io/)